ryantd42/NY-Legislative-Git/2023/S3565A-2023/bill.md

- Introduced  by  Sen.  CLEARE -- read twice and ordered printed, and when printed to be committed to the Committee on Cultural Affairs, Tourism, Parks and Recreation
+ Introduced  by  Sen.  CLEARE -- read twice and ordered printed, and when printed to be committed to the Committee on Cultural Affairs, Tourism, Parks and Recreation --  recommitted  to  the  Committee  on  Cultural Affairs,  Tourism, Parks and Recreation in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill amended, ordered reprinted  as amended and recommitted to said committee

- AN ACT to amend the arts  and  cultural  affairs  law,  in  relation  to empowering the trust for cultural resources of the city of New York to designate East Harlem as a cultural district
+ AN  ACT  to  amend  the  arts  and  cultural affairs law, in relation to empowering the council on the arts  to  designate  East  Harlem  as  a cultural district

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Section 21.01 of the  arts  and  cultural  affairs  law  is amended by adding a new subdivision 5 to read as follows:
+Section 3.05 of  the  arts  and  cultural  affairs  law  is amended by adding a new subdivision 11 to read as follows:
-  5. "CULTURAL DISTRICT" SHALL MEAN A GEOGRAPHIC AREA OF A CITY, TOWN OR VILLAGE  WITH  A  CONCENTRATION  OF  CULTURAL  INSTITUTIONS  WITHIN  ITS BORDERS.
+  11. TO PROMOTE REGIONS OF CULTURAL SIGNIFICANCE BY PROVIDING CULTURAL INSTITUTIONS WITHIN SUCH REGIONS GRANTS, TECHNICAL ASSISTANCE, OR  OTHER ASSISTANCE  AUTHORIZED BY THIS SECTION AS THE COUNCIL DEEMS APPROPRIATE, INCLUDING, BUT NOT LIMITED TO, EAST HARLEM, ALSO KNOWN AS  "EL  BARRIO".
+ THIS  REGION  SHALL  BE  BOUNDED  BY  EAST 96TH STREET ON THE SOUTH, 5TH AVENUE ON THE WEST, EAST 125TH STREET ON THE NORTH AND THE EAST RIVER ON THE EAST.
+THE COUNCIL  MAY  DESIGNATE  ADDITIONAL  REGIONS  OF  CULTURAL SIGNIFICANCE  AT  ITS  DISCRETION  BUT  SUCH  REGIONS  SHALL BE COMPACT, CONTIGUOUS, AND HAVE AN IDENTIFIABLE CULTURAL HERITAGE WHICH UNITES  THE REGION.
   § 2.
-Subdivisions 12 and 13 of section 21.07 of the arts and  cultural
- affairs  law,  as  added by chapter 656 of the laws of 1991, are amended and a new subdivision 14 is added to read as follows:
-  12. to make and execute such agreements, including without limitation, instruments of conveyance and  agreements  with  participating  cultural institutions  with  respect  to  the architectural and design character- istics of any combined-use facility or cultural facility, as are  neces- sary  or  convenient  for  the  exercise of its corporate powers and the fulfillment of its purposes; [and]
-  13.  to  make  loans  in  accordance  with  article  twenty  of  this chapter[.]; AND
-  14. TO  DESIGNATE,  AS A CULTURAL DISTRICT, AS DEFINED IN SUBDIVISION FIVE OF SECTION 21.01 OF THIS ARTICLE, ANY REAL PROPERTY IN THE DISTRICT BOUNDED BY EAST 96TH STREET ON THE SOUTH, 5TH AVENUE ON THE  WEST,  EAST 125TH STREET ON THE NORTH AND THE EAST RIVER ON THE EAST.
-  § 3.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01952-01-3
+  LBD01952-03-4